SysBioChalmers/Salb-GEM/README.md

 ### Citation

-* All model releases will be archived in Zenodo.
+* All model releases will be archived on [Zenodo](https://doi.org/10.5281/zenodo.3693406).
+* The associated manuscript is in preparation and will be available for citations in the near future.